Hockey Calgary's Leadership Day - Coach Edition - Oct 2nd

 Coach Reimbursement program

-Springbank Minor Hockey Association will provide reimbursement of course costs for the required courses in accordance with the most up-to-date coach requirements grid provided by Hockey Alberta
+Springbank Minor Hockey Association will provide reimbursement for course costs in accordance with the most up-to-date coach requirements grid provided by Hockey Alberta and only courses taken in the current season - retroactive reimbursements will not be given.

 We highly encourage all Assistant Coaches to obtain training that mirrors that of the Head Coach, however, SMHA will not reimburse for such elective coach development.